Isle of Grain: History

 "A parish in the Hundred of Hoo, lathe of Aylesford, opposite to Sheppey at the mouth of the Thames; it is about three miles and a half long, and two and a half broad and is formed by Yantlet Creek running from the Medway to the Thames.
 The Creek was filled up, and had a road across it for 40 years until 1823, when the Lord Mayor ordered it to be again reopened, so as to give about eight feet navigation for barges at spring tide; thus saving a distance of fourteen miles into the Medway, and avoiding the danger of going round by the Nore."

 The severing of the road resulted in an inconclusive High Court case in 1824, and by 1835 the causeway had been reinstated.
 The goods route from the Medway Towns to the upper Thames Estuary was later shortened by the Thames and Medway Canal, although this route, too, was abandoned.

-In 1855, as part of military defences guarding the Thames, Grain Tower, a fort, was built.
-It remained in use until 1946, having been used during both World Wars.

 In various warm years the incidence of "marsh fever" (malaria) was extremely high.
 Since the removal of livestock from marshy areas, the number of native mosquitoes has greatly declined, and Britain's last recorded outbreak of malaria was in 1918.

 Yantlet Creek at the south of the Yantlet Line was the downstream limit of the City of London's ownership of the bed of the River Thames.
 It is marked by a London Stone beside the mouth of the creek.
 Its successor for navigation purposes, the Port of London Authority, also owns the river bed down to here but has navigation policing rights on a debatable area of estuary or sea as far as the seaside resort of Margate which has normal sea salinity.

+Grain Tower, a fort about a quarter of a mile off-shore and accessible at low tide, was completed in 1855.
+Concrete emplacements and shelters were added during the World Wars when the tower, in addition to mounting guns, was used as a boom control point.
+The boom was a chain supporting antisubmarine nets across the two rivers, preventing entry by German U-boats.
+The tower was decommissioned in 1956.